Phone Culture - curated by Yarrow Slaps - Opening at Park Life August 3.July 30th, 2018

 Opening Reception Friday August 3, 6-9pm

 Phone Culture, curated by San Francisco native Yarrow Slaps is the product of his visit to New York last summer.
 Out of his element, in a big city, Yarrow found himself people watching and listening to passing conversations while walking down the Lower East Side/Bedstuy streets.
 He began thinking the words phone culture, noticing everyone immersed in their pocket sized technology.
 Whether someone is walking through an intersection immersed in Instagram, or taking selfies at a park, it’s obvious that phone culture puts us in our own boxes, looking through others profiles, making us self absorbed and forgetting our own social skills.
+Here you can read now How and where you can buy instagram followers.
+For the best review about jarvee which is all about the follower increasing tool visit us.
 When we’re bored most people will just scroll through their phones instead of getting in what could be an enlightening conversation with someone they don’t know.
 How would some of his favorite artists depict the current state that we live in, where literally everyone is on their phones?
 Phone Culture investigates how artists Pat Falco, Nathan Mckee, Tara Booth and Chelsie Kirkey interpret these feelings and concepts, incorporating their unique brands of humor, and emotion.

 Chelsie Kirkey (b.
 1987) is an American artist living and working outside of Chicago.
 Figurative and made with careful composition, her paintings, often self-portraits, invite the viewer to witness captured and intimate moments of home life, and offer personal reflections of both body and spirit.
 Employing photography as a reference for many of her paintings, her process to create is thought-out and meticulous.
 Recurring motifs in her work include floral and woven patterns, fine details, and rich colors that evoke a sense of romanticism and time and place.
 Chelsie has shown in number of cities nationally and internationally, including Chicago, Seattle, San Francisco, Los Angeles, New York, and Oslo.